esphome/esphome-docs/esphomeyaml/guides/faq.rst

 if there was a bug somewhere and I didn't feel like building & pushing a whole new release out (this often takes up to 2 hours!).
 To install the dev version of esphomeyaml:

-- In HassIO: In the esphomeyaml add-on repository there's also a second add-on called ``esphomeyaml-edge``.
+- In Hass.io: In the esphomeyaml add-on repository there's also a second add-on called ``esphomeyaml-edge``.
   Install that and stop the stable version (both can't run at the same time without port collisions).
 - From ``pip``: Run ``pip install git+git://github.com/OttoWinter/esphomeyaml.git``
 - From docker: Run ``docker pull ottowinter/esphomeyaml:dev`` and use ``ottowinter/esphomeyaml:dev`` in all